IN42Developers/IN42/README.md

 *If the automatic setup worked for you proceed to the next step*

 The goal of this setup is the following:<br>
-- install Node
+- Install Node
-- get Android studio
+- Get Android studio
-- install Expo cli
+- Install Expo CLI

 If you are not on a school PC you may be able to just use npm.
 With npm you can install nvm which has node